synthetic-corpus/udacity-meme-gen/README.md

 _textdata
 _fonts

-At the project's current stage, only _images and _sources matter.
-The other folders are for forthcoming features.
+At the project's current stage, only _images, sources_, and _fonts can be configured. _textdata is for forthcoming features.

 ### Set Up Sources Images

 Once the s3 bucket has been set up, upload any number .jpeg images into the _sources folder.
-This will serve as the source for all memes randomly created.
+This will serve as the source for all memes randomly created. _images should remain empty.

+### Setting up _fonts
+Place any number .ttf fonts in here.
+This software has only been tested with that format of a font.
+Memes will be generated from any random font from this part of the folder.

 ### Adding Text files